 This training will be offered via Zoom starting June 1st.
-Click here to go to our course registration page.
+Register at the bottom of this page.

 Emotion-Focused Therapy is a modern, empirically supported approach that, as its name suggests, focuses directly on emotion.
 It is an integration, refinement, and further development of Person-Centered Therapy and Gestalt Therapy, is grounded in a contemporary theory of emotion, and is informed by decades of research.